 Hundreds of participants are involved in the monthly ULSD PTP program, which exclusively looks at sulfur.
 The monthly RFG PTP boasts over a hundred participants running a variety of test methods for differing RFG parameters.
-The data shown represents sulfur data collected throughout the study from January 2015 to December 2017.
+The data shown represents sulfur data collected throughout the study from February 2019 to February 2021, with average results around or below 5ppm.

-Understanding the Data (Mean Concentration and Reproducibility)
+Understanding the Data (Average Concentration and Reproducibility)

 Both graphs and tables shown below track average sample concentration and reproducibility (R).
 Reproducibility is the difference between two single and independent results obtained by different operators applying the same test method in different laboratories using different apparatus on identical test material.
 A lower reproducibility value correlates to a better level of precision which can minimize risks from inaccurate reporting such as regulatory fines and contract disputes.

-The data presented is filtered to show all samples whose average concentration ranged between 5 and 15 ppm.
+The data presented is filtered to show all samples whose average concentration is around 5 ppm.
 These values were chosen based on the most common regulatory requirements for sulfur content in automotive fuel in Europe, United States, China, and others around the world.
 It is critical for an analyzer to have low reproducibility values (better precision) when measuring these types of samples.
-When interpreting the data, keep in mind:

-Graphs 1 & 2
+When interpreting the data, keep in mind:Graphs 1 & 2

-- Both graphs are sorted by decreasing sample mean. - Each column cluster in the graphs represents reproducibility for one sample measured by multiple laboratories each using D7039, D2622, or D5453. - Within each column cluster, each color-coded bar corresponds to reproducibility for one test method.
-D7039 is in orange, D2622 is in gray, and D5453 is in blue. - The numerical value of each method/bar is graphed on the left axis. (remember - lower R values are indicative of better precision). - For many test methods, precision is often dependent on concentration.
+- Both graphs are sorted by decreasing sample average value. - Each column cluster in the graphs represents reproducibility for one sample measured by multiple laboratories each using D7039, D2622, or D5453. - Within each column cluster, each color-codedbar corresponds to reproducibility for one test method.
+D7039 is in orange, D2622 is in gray, and D5453 is in blue. - The numerical value of each method/bar is graphed on the left axis (remember - lower Rvalues are indicative of better precision.) - For many test methods, precision is often dependent on concentration.
 For context, the monthly average sulfur concentration is graphed as a red dot and its value is shown on the right axis of the graphs.